Thursday, 14 November 2024

 It is time to let the community talk in full voice and more importantly to ensure that community members are heard and listened to and that their views are taken seriously and into account on matters that will affect them.

-That was your view three, four or five years ago but clearly not now, because the minister can at a whim impose an activity centre.
+That was your view three, four or five years ago but clearly not now, because the minister can, at a whim, impose an activity centre.
 And it is not just activity centre; it also includes any sort of parallel infrastructure.
 None of these things are defined.
 There is no objective criteria by which this activity centre can be declared.
 There is nothing.
 There is no benchmark it has to meet; is simply their opinion or their view.
 There is no requirement for consultation.
 You are outlawing it.
 Live with your own words.
 Own your own words.
 Eat your own meal.
 This is your doing.
 On one hand you are saying the community must be consulted, but what you are putting in law is that they do not need to be any longer.
+So we are fighting for due process.
+Due process also includes the fact that maybe you get things through Infrastructure Australia before you start signing contracts.
+Due process means that your consultation is not where communities are consultold – that you actually consult with communities.
+Due process means that your procurement means you do not have an automatic 20 per cent blowout on every project.
+That is what due process is.
+This simply removes all the due process.

 We are also fighting for good urban planning, and this is the opposite of good urban planning.
 Melbourne has been historically a low-density city, and it has been a key to the success of Melbourne.
-A low-density city means we have high quality of life, the ability for communities to integrate, high amounts of equality and equity across communities, because we all have our own patch of land and homes.
+A low-density city means we have high quality of life, the ability for communities to integrate and high amounts of equality and equity across communities, because we all have our own patch of land and homes.
 Urban planning says you do not bring 120,000 more people to a municipality with no plan for extra schools, no plan for sewerage and electricity upgrades, no plans for road upgrades, no plans for additional school capacity et cetera.
 This is bad urban planning, and it is obvious why: because you have done it in such a rush.
 The cupboard is bare.
 You have no ideas.
 ‘Quickly, let’s rush over to this side of the boat.
 We’re going to do activity centres.’
 It is also bad urban planning because whilst the activity centre concept has merit and has precedent around it, that is only in places where it improves the quality of life or has economic uplift.
 You are not improving the quality of life of people in Box Hill.
 You are not improving the quality of life for people in Burwood or Glen Waverley or Blackburn.
 It does not work.

 Members interjecting.